React component printing with react-to-print

 The Gray Cat

-React applications often require the ability to print specific components or sections of a page.
-While browsers provide a basic printing functionality, it often falls short when it comes to preserving the layout and styling of complex React components.
-Enter react-to-print, a powerful library that bridges this gap, allowing developers to create pixel-perfect printouts of their React components with ease.
+React applications often need to print specific components or sections of a page.
+While browsers provide basic printing, it falls short when preserving the layout and styling of complex React components. react-to-print bridges this gap with a single hook that creates pixel-perfect printouts of any React component.
+With version 3.3.0, the library is leaner than ever: zero runtime dependencies, a hooks-only API, and full React 19 support.

 Key Features